mrocklin/blog/_posts/work/2018-08-21-institutional-open-source.md

     2. If you succeeded in a good general purpose design you would also have to employ people to support users from all of those domains, and this is probably outside of your mandate.

+3.  **Pull open source tools into your organization, but don't engage externally**.

+    You're happy to use open source tools but don't see a need to engage external communities.
+You'll pull tools inside of your organization and then manage and distribute them internally as usual.

+    **Positive**: You get the best of software today, but also get to manage the experience internally, giving you the control that your organization needs.
+This is well within the comfort zone of both your legal and IT departments.

+    **Negative**: As the outside world changes you will struggle to integrate these changes with your internal processes.
+Eventually your version of the software will diverge and become an internal fork that you have to maintain.
+This locks you into current-day functionality and puts you on the hook to integrate critical patches as they arise.
+Additionally you miss out on opportunities to move the software in directions that your organization would find valuable.

 3.  **Get out of the business of maintaining software entirely.**
     Your institution may no longer be strictly needed in this role.